phonedude/cs533-f23/assignments/Thennakoon/4/README.md

   ```

- * parent.html page tryng to steal the cookie by framing child.html
+ * parent.html page trying to steal the cookie by framing child.html

  ```